Dark chanting goshawk: Distribution and subspecies

 Although the status of M. neumanni is debatable as it is poorly differentiated.

 Habitat

 The dark chanting goshawk occurs in savannahs and open woodlands, favouring mixed bushveld and broad-leafed woodlands and avoid dense forest and desert, where it overlaps with other Melierax species the dark chanting goshawk prefers moister richer woodland.
-In southern Africa it is found in tall, well-developed woodland, especially wheremiombo (Brachystegia spp), mopane (Colosphermum mopane), Zambezi teak (Baikiaea plurijuga), Knob thorn (Senegalia nigrescens) and Marula (Sclerocarya birrea) are among the canopy.
+In southern Africa it is found in tall, well-developed woodland, especially where miombo (Brachystegia spp), mopane (Colosphermum mopane), Zambezi teak (Baikiaea plurijuga), Knob thorn (Senegalia nigrescens) and Marula (Sclerocarya birrea) are among the canopy.

 Habits

 The dark chanting goshawk preys on a wide variety of animals, especially mammals, birds and reptiles; these are normally hunted from a perch, from which the bird swoops to capture prey on the ground or in the air.
 They have been recorded following honey badgers (Mellivora capensis), Southern ground-hornbills, dogs or people, catching the small animals disturbed by their passage.
 The largest recorded prey items are helmeted guineafowl Numida meleagris and dwarf mongoose.

 The dark chanting goshawk is a territorial nester.
 The courtship display is performed by both sexes during which the male repeatedly dives at the female, who presents her claws to him.
 The nest is constructed in a tree by both sexes and is a flattish platform of sticks, slightly lower in the centre than at the edges and decorated with spider webs and sometimes cemented with mud.
 It may be lined with a wide variety of materials, including animal, plant, mineral and man-made objects.
 The one to two, occasionally three, eggs are laid from July–November, with a peak from August–October, and they are incubated by the female for around 36–38 days, while the male brings food to her at the nest.
 Initially, the young are brooded and guarded by the female, while the male hunts to provide all the food.
 The young fledge at about 50 days old, and are fully independent roughly 3–8 months after fledging.
 They move away from their natal area at the beginning of the following breeding season.